Hurricane Michael: Forgotten Coast and Apalachee Bay

 While Michael's storm surge flooded downtown Apalachicola, the city's buildings weathered the storm with generally minor damage.
-However, the city was isolated due to the disheveled state of U.S. Route 98, with parts of the road blocked by felled oak and pine trees and other parts submerged under the advancing seawater.
+However, the city was isolated due to the disheveled state of US 98, with parts of the road blocked by felled oak and pine trees and other parts submerged under the advancing seawater.
 The anemometer at Apalachicola Regional Airport registered gusts of 90 mph before being blown away.
 Sections of St. George Island were deeply inundated, and the island may have been entirely underwater during the storm.
 Although located farther from the storm than St. George Island, homes in Carrabelle sustained more severe damage due to their older and less-elevated construction, resulting in significant flood damage.
 The road connecting Carrabelle and St. George Island was washed out every few hundred feet.
 Along the coast of Franklin County from Alligator Point to Bald Point, the roofs of several homes were blown away; beach erosion also occurred throughout the extent.
 Four homes and an inn on Dog Island were destroyed.
 As Michael's waves repeatedly battered Dog Island, some of the 15 ships wrecked by the 1899 Carrabelle hurricane became exposed.
 Owing to the concave geometry of Apalachicola Bay, the 10 ft storm surge produced by Michael along the coast Wakulla County was particularly damaging.
 There, the hurricane was considered most damaging in recent memory.
 Entire communities were swamped by the surge.
 In St. Marks, the depth of inundation reached 4–5 ft, with the floodwaters pressing farther inland than in prior storms.
 Most of the county's electricity customers lost power during Michael's passage.
 Fallen trees rendered roads impassable.